 Xenomorph Prime in Aliens: Genocide

-The second mission to the Alien Homeworld occurred some years after the Alien infestation on Earth was cleared.
+The third visit to the Alien Homeworld occurred some years after the Alien infestation on Earth was cleared.
 It was funded by the Grant Corporation and actually lead by Daniel Grant himself who joined at the last minute.
 The goal of the mission was to harvest big deposits of Royal Jelly which was running out on Earth.
 Accompanying Grant were a platoon Colonial Marines and a group of scientists.
 When the Queen Mother was removed from the planet after the first mission, the Aliens became involved in a Civil War led by two distinct Alien Queens, a Black Queen, and a Red Queen.
 The infighting amongst the Aliens provided the humans the distraction to leave their ship and proceed with their mission.
 Although several members of the party died, the mission was a success and vast amounts of Royal Jelly were acquired.

 Aliens: Harvest mission to the Alien Hiveworld

-The third human mission to Xenomorph Prime was much smaller in scope than the last two.
+The fourth human mission to Xenomorph Prime was much smaller in scope than the last ones.
 This time, Dr. Stan Mayakovsky needed some royal jelly for his personal addiction.
 Accompanying Mayakovsky was Norbert, a robot Alien.
 Ultimately, Mayakovsky dies on the planet but some humans accompanying him are able to escape.
 The Alien homeworld depicted in the comic was again barren with strangely formed rocks and a desert-like landscape.
 There seem to be fewer Aliens on the planet than before, possibly a result of the Alien Civil war from Aliens: Genocide.

 The Alien Planet in Aliens vs. Predator 2010